Grimoire : Heralds of the Winged Exemplar - Multi-classing Information > MGW: Video Game Guides, Cheats, Tips and Tricks

 Grimoire : Heralds of the Winged Exemplar – Multi-classing Information

 To change a character’s class, he must be level 10+ in his current class and have the minimum stats for his new class.
 Additionally, allowed class changes are limited to three outgoing choices, according to his current class.
 (Specific allowed changes below.)
 Recruitable NPCs cannot multiclass.

 Stats are reset to the minimum on class change.
 You keep your skills.
 You also keep your spells, as well as your unspent spell-scribing credits.
 I’m not sure what happens with level progression; it’s not reset to 0, but it also doesn’t appear to be kept the same as your old profession.
 It looks like the progression table for the new class is used, with some multiplier.
 (Around 1.25x the natural XP progression cost, as far as I can tell.)

 Bonus attribute points are retained, so if you are motivated and insane (hello, Codex), you could conceivably grind up to the minimum stats for the new class and then hoard your points until the switch, then dump them all.
-Could make for a rough start, though.
+It could make for a rough start, though.

 Outgoing class changes allowed:

 WIZARD: Necromancer, Sage, Thaumaturge